WilfredoAlfaro/PurcoPOC/README.md

 2. Get the Cookie Token:
 Log in to the Purco app.
 Retrieve the session token from the response header.
+Make sure to retrive the key and the value from the token.

 3. Set the Cookie in the .env File:
 Open the .env file and set the COOKIE variable with the session token obtained in the previous step.
 Your .env file should look like this: